COPRS/production-common/docs/architecture/README.md

 At the end of the chain a "Compression Event" will be generated that will be usually consumed by the Distribution chain handling the publication of the product and make it available for the End users.

-For futher information on the compression chain, please have a look [here](https://github.com/COPRS/production-common/tree/develop/processing-common/compression)
+For further information on the compression chain, please have a look [here](https://github.com/COPRS/production-common/tree/develop/processing-common/compression)

 #### Message Filter
 The message filter is a basic SCDF component that allows to filter out products that are not supposed to be compressed.